coq/coq/doc/sphinx/proof-engine/tactics.rst

   Empty_set, unit, True``, :tacn:`dintuition` recognizes also all inductive types with one constructors and no indices, i.e. record-style connectives.

-Some aspects of the tactic :tacn:`intuition` can be controlled using options.
+.. opt:: Intuition Negation Unfolding

-To avoid that inner negations which do not need to be unfolded are unfolded, use:
+   Controls whether :tacn:`intuition` unfolds inner negations which do not need to be unfolded.
+This option is on by default.

-.. cmd:: Unset Intuition Negation Unfolding

-To do that all negations of the goal are unfolded even inner ones (this is the default), use:

-.. cmd:: Set Intuition Negation Unfolding

 .. tacn:: rtauto
    :name: rtauto